igoethal/eendraadschema/README.md

 - This program uses the Pako.js entropy coding library.
 Pako is released under an MIT license by Andrey Tupitsin and Vitaly Puzrin.
 For more information on Pako and the full license text, please visit https://github.com/nodeca/pako
 - Pako implements ZLib in javascript.
 Zlib is released under the ZLIB License.
 See https://www.zlib.net/zlib_license.html
+- This program uses the jsPDF library to transform SVG images into PDF files.
+See license.html for the full jsPDF license text.

 === History ===